deep-coast-eng/deep-coast-eng.github.io/_posts/2026-03-28-home-network-tailscale-nordvpn-mt6000.md

 1. In the VPN Client section, find the mode button (may be in the upper right).
 2. Set to **Global Mode** so all traffic routes through NordVPN.
 3. Do not use Policy Mode.
-It breaks DNS resolution on this firmware revision.
+It has been known to break DNS resolution on some firmware revisions.

 ### Verify NordVPN is Working